Modern Slavery and Human Trafficking Statement

 RWS’s commitment to compliance with the Act applies equally to its own employees.
 Through its selection, recruitment and onboarding processes, RWS aims to ensure that the people it employs are not subject to modern slavery and human trafficking and are afforded the rights and protections that they are entitled to by law.

-We also implement training programmes to raise awareness of ethical risks.
-To support full understanding and effective use of the Code of Conduct, RWS has developed training which all colleagues are expected to complete annually to ensure that employees are empowered to make the right decisions.
+We have implemented training programmes to raise awareness of ethical risks and to support full understanding and effective use of the Code of Conduct, which all colleagues are required to complete annually to ensure that employees are empowered to make the right decisions.

 RWS encourages employees to report concerns they may have about RWS’s compliance with applicable laws and/or breaches of its own ethical standards, including our Code of Conduct, without fear of retaliation.